 Renewal of registration is only granted to the same category of registration previously held by the applicant.
 If you would like to apply to move from provisional to full registration, information on this process can be found here.

 If your registration has lapsed before you have applied for a renewal, you will need to submit a new application for registration.
-If extenuating circumstances apply, the Board may approve a late application for renewal.
-If you wish to discuss your options, please contact the Office of the Board.
+If you wish to discuss this further, please contact the Office of the Board.

 Teachers who continue to be eligible for registration and have complied with any conditions imposed on their registration will be granted registration renewal.
 In particular, the Board will require evidence of:

 |Professional Experience and Currency of Practice||180 days of teaching practice|